 “Cedar Hollow owners who rent their units must engage a Licensed Whistler-based Rental Management company with a 24-hour service line to manage the rental of their Cedar Hollow unit.
 The individual owner must present the strata corporation contact details of the rental management company within two weeks of engaging their services.”

-Explaining representation to a Buyer or Seller at the first introduction is a mandatory requirement.
-This is enforced, yes enforced by the British Columbia Financial Services Authority (BCFSA).
-There are career-altering fines for real estate agents who do not follow the guidelines.
-Since there is no dual agency in BC the Disclosure of Representation in Trading Services Form (DORTS) is essential for the Buyer and/or Seller to understand what their designated agent’s obligation is to them.
+Explaining Representation to a Buyer or Seller at the first introduction is a mandatory requirement.
+Since there is no dual agency in BC the Disclosure of Representation in Trading Services Form (DORTS) is essential for the Buyer or Seller to understand what their designated agent’s obligation is to them.
 DORTS binds the agent to the client but does not bind the client to the agent.
-Best to read the blog on Representation for a full understanding.
+In addition, Home Buyer Recission Period (HBRP) would be discussed at that time.

 If you think I would be a good fit to work with you and your family, and you are not already working with a Whistler realtor, please contact me.